-Did you know if you improved yourself just 1% per day on whatever skill or task you wanted, excluding weekends, you would be 26x better than when you started.
+Did you know if you improved yourself just 1% per day on whatever skill or task you wanted, excluding weekends, you would be 26x better than when you started?
 This is the same philosophy that the performance director of Great Britain's Cycling team, David Brailsford, lead his athletes to win 8 metals at both the 2008 and 2012 Olympics, as well as 59 world championships during his time as director.

-Here are 6 habits we at WPC like to use strive for 1% improvements and to optimize our day.
+Here are 6 habits we at WPC like to use to strive for 1% improvements and to optimize our day.

-Drinking a full glass of water right when you wake up:
+Drink a full glass of water right when you wake up:

 Listen to Positive / Motivational material when you wake up:

-When we wake up our brains are firing at a different frequency than we are when we are fully awake.
+When we wake our brains are firing at a different frequency than when we are fully awake.
 As we start to wake we transition from Theta (4-8hz) to Alpha (9-13hz) frequencies.
 This change in arousal states makes it easy to obtain passive information like podcasts or other audio recordings without having to tune in to every word.
 You can listen to whatever makes you happy, inspired, motivated, and ready to take on the day.
 Some of the channels on Youtube we in the office listen to are Motivational Madness, Law of Attraction Coaching, and Motiversity.